- About Us

 |82 Kb||School Curriculum and Standards Authority Act 1997 (Uploaded prior to 21/12/12)|

 The School Curriculum and Standards Authority complies with the Western Australian Government's Public Sector Standards.
-Our Disability Access and Inclusion Plan and our Equity and Diversity Management Plan are available for your information.
+Our Disability Access and Inclusion Plan and our Workforce and Diversity Management Plan are available for your information.

 Conflict of interest